PrideLab/PRIDE-PPPAR/README.md

 * spp: the timestamp of the initial coordinates file are now aligned to the timestamp of observations
 * lsq: fixed some possible fatal issues caused by rounding errors
 * tedit: arguments with decimal comma now no longer causes the run to hang indefinitely

+2022-11-08

+* pdp3.sh: increase the number of decimal places in the time range from two to three

 ## Getting in Touch